 You can reach us at 207 347 email@example.com at any time with any questions or concerns.

 We are currently scheduling a trip for April 2014 of technical volunteers to travel to Cap- Haitien to assist with water, sanitation and other improvements.

-We are also exploring a trip of engineers, biomedical technicians, and electricians for 2014.
+Currently, we have three engineers, a master electrician and a biomedical technician joining local Konbit Sante staff in Haiti.
 If you are interested in learning about volunteer opportunities, please contact us directly at firstname.lastname@example.org/207 347 6733.